Ashland, Kentucky: Newspapers

 Ashland is home to two newspapers: The Independent and The Greater Ashland Beacon.

-The Daily Independent is a five-day morning daily newspaper which covers the city and the surrounding metropolitan area.
+The Daily Independent is a three-day morning daily newspaper which covers the city and the surrounding metropolitan area.
 In addition, it offers national, state and regional news/sports coverage via reprints of Associated Press and CNHI wire reports and columns.
 The newspaper is often called "The Independent" or the "Ashland Daily Independent" by locals, as these were its former names.
 One of the paper's claims to fame is the first printings of a supposed image of Jesus in the clouds of Korea in 1951.

 Ashland's other newspaper is The Greater Ashland Beacon.
 It is a free weekly circular published in full color every Tuesday.
 "The Beacon", as it is known by locals, is "hyper-local," meaning it is exclusively dedicated to covering the community.
 Highlights include, but are not limited to, local events, sports results, outdoor recreation and personal interest articles and columns penned by freelance Ashland-area journalists and quasi-celebrities.